hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.19 Multi term searching is sticky even after guiguts is closed and reopened.

 Version 0.3.18 Added EpubMaker and the Gnutenberg Press.
 The latter will only work on Windows if guiguts is installed in C:\guiguts.
 Fixed problem in 0.3.17--did not detect emdash suspects.
 Double click on